-Before my husband left for work this morning, he casually asked if I was already ready to be a new mom again.
+Before my husband left for work this morning, he casually asked if I was already ready to be a mom of two.
 “Not yet completely”, I said.

 I shared how I excited I am with the arrival of our new joy on the blog last night, but I guess I am being a bit emotional right now knowing that it’s going to be so soon (hormones,maybe?).
 I am concerned about being a mom with two children to love.